DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Don't stop me, human!"

 Reiren shook off Kai's attempt to restrain her and stomped on the floor.
-Her eyes were reflecting a deep fury.
+But without a doubt, her eyes were dyed by a deep fury.
 Heaven Lord Alfreya tightly grasped something in his hand.
-And then with a cruel smile, he said:
+And then with a cruel smile, the angel said:

 "Let's deliver <span title="jp. 聖義 can be read as 正義 but considering first kanji and overall atmosphere this seems to be suitable.">heaven's justice</span>."